MeiersD/Cellular_Automata_Turing/README.md

 [![Cellular Automata Turing Machine Demo](https://img.youtube.com/vi/PIkwhJi1-7A/0.jpg)](https://m.youtube.com/watch?v=PIkwhJi1-7A)

 # Building a Turing Machine using Cellular Automata
 Hi everyone, I made this project because I wanted to practice C. This whole thing is a binary calculator, meaning you can add two integers together.
 The way the numbers are added is special.
 Instead of using normal code like a+b, I am using a Turing Maching powered by Cellular Automata.
-I got the idea from Ninagawa's paper (pdf linked in repo).
+I got the idea from Martinez et al's paper (pdf linked in repo).
 I basically tried to emulate their figure 1 using table 3 as a reference.

 Spoiler alert: Table 3 is wrong, but I figured it out.
 The authors made a typo.
 I will email them about it later, maybe they wil respond.
 Basically, the rule for OAD when the head sees a 0 should be to write a b, not a B. b is the locked in symbol for 1, and B is blank.
 In my code, I switched out the lower case b for an x so it is easier to tell them apart.